wbhart/mpir/build.vc9/readme.txt

 These always use the last MPIR library (of the same type, static or DLL) that has been built.
 To build the MPIR C+ library wrapper use:

-    lib_mpir_cpp  - MPIR C++ wrapper static library (win32 & x64)
+    lib_mpir_cxx  - MPIR C++ wrapper static library (win32 & x64)

 The Tests
 =========

+The tests are not useful for DLL versions of MPIR because they use internal features of MPIR that are not exported by the DLLs.
+Hence they fail to link in almost all cases.
+The tests also use the C++ library so for testing MPIR static libraries both the desired version of MPIR and the C++ library must be built before the tests are run.
+This is not necessary for MPIR DLLs as they contain the C++ routines.

 There is a separate solution for the MPIR tests: mpir-tests.sln.
 In Visual Studio 2008 these are in build.vc9 folder.
-These tests should be run immediately after the DLL or static library to be tested has been built.
-Before running the tests it is necessary to build the add-test-lib project (note that the Win32/x64 and Debug/Release configuration built must match the intended test configuration).
+These tests must be run immediately after the DLL or the static C and C++ libraries have been built because they test the most recently built versions.
+Before running the tests it is necessary to build the add-test-lib project.
+Note also that the Win32/x64 and Debug/Release choices for the tests must match that of the libraries under test.

 The MPIR tests are all configured using the property file: